briankoser/sfc-listeners-guide/episodes/0094-the-hobbit-thats-what-im-tolkien-about.md

 Tolkien heavily retconned {% work "The Hobbit" %}: Gandalf's motivation for helping the quest, the nature of the Ring, the relationship between dwarves and elves, and especially how Bilbo gets the Ring from Gollum.

-The biggest theme of the book is Bilbo's growth from a joke to a hero. <q class="archivist inline">One of my three issues with the movie is that it didn't keep this theme.</q>
+The biggest theme of the book is Bilbo's growth from a joke to a hero. {% arc %}One of my three issues with the movie is that it didn't keep this theme.{% endarc %}

 <div class="quote">
   <a class="timestamp tag is-medium is-rounded is-primary" href="http://thescifichristian.com/2012/11/episode-94-the-hobbit-thats-what-im-tolkien-about/#t=49:39">49:39</a>
   <q class="ben">Die, Christopher Tolkien, die!</q>
 </div>

 {% work "The Hobbit" %} is more personal than {% work "The Lord of the Rings" %}.
 It's not an epic about Good vs Evil.
-Ben doubts the movie will still just be about characters and adventure like the book. <q class="archivist inline">The 2nd of my 3 big problems with the movie.</q>
+Ben doubts the movie will still just be about characters and adventure like the book. {% arc %}The 2nd of my 3 big problems with the movie.{% endarc %}

 Tolkien's main project was {% work "The Silmarillion" %}.